ketanbhatt/ketanbhatt.com/content/blog/code-review/index.md

 ### What I wish could be better
 There is no silver bullet of course

-1. It needs more directed effort in setting the right culture, specially if you are moving from one process to another.
+1. It needs more directed effort in setting the right culture, especially if you are moving from one process to another.
     - You need to take care that people are giving importance to code reviews and leaving buffers in their days to account for that.
     - Some people might not be confident enough to take up a code review.
 You might need to address situations like these as well.
 2. Many times, no one might have volunteered to take up a review.
 It is common in those cases for people to directly ask someone to help them out.
 Even if you have to wait for someone to volunteer, I haven't seen reviews getting blocked by more than a few hours.